Guztaver/vanilla-gu/README.md

 # VanillaGU

-Based on (Vanilla OS Core-Image)[https://github.com/Vanilla-OS/core-image], but add some tweaks at my prefereces.
+Based on [Vanilla OS Core-Image](https://github.com/Vanilla-OS/core-image), but add some tweaks at my prefereces.